Where to Start - Beginner Climbing Courses

 Climbing expeditions are the ultimate in adventure travel – long trips to remote mountain ranges, often with major commitment and hardships.
 Our Skills Expeditions are designed to take some of the hardship out of these treks, while teaching basic mountaineering skills in remote, beautiful locations.

-Skills Expeditions (10 days and up - Alaska, South America, etc.)
+Skills Expeditions (10 days and up - Alaska, South America, etc.) The Huayna Potosi climb, in Bolivia, is one of our best such programs.

 More and more new climbers aspire to climbing the Seven Summits – the highest peaks on the seven continents.
 If that's your ambition, and if you're fit and motivated, consider starting with our Aconcagua Expedition or our Seven Summits Training Program.